kuroko-lang/kuroko/README.md

 #   Also, I enjoy long walks on the beach.
 ```

-You can determine at runtime if an object is an instance of a class, either directly or through its inheretince chain, with the `isinstance` builtin function:
+You can determine at runtime if an object is an instance of a class, either directly or through its inheritance chain, with the `isinstance` builtin function:

 ```py
 class Foo: